 For any life change to truly take hold, it has to be enjoyable.
 I hope the writing, photographs, and recipes on Nom Nom Paleo will engage your palate and provide you with inspiration to make this way of eating as fun for you and your loved ones as it is for me and mine.

 P.S.
 Hungry for more information?
-Read my husband’s super-extensive Paleo primer over at Fitbomb, and dig through all the info-packed sites listed on my Resources page.
-Have fun!
+Dig through all the info-packed sites listed on my Resources page!